 Bristol is Banksy’s stomping grounds and the first city in Europe to truly embrace street art.
 The Upfest street art festival has been going since 2008.
-COVID hit the UK hard and they have had to skip 2020/21 to but they are back on for 2020 with a redesigned event.
+COVID hit the UK hard and they have had to skip 2020/21 to but they are back on for 2022 with a redesigned event.
 In the meantime, they do continue to commission new murals with a 75 walls in 75 days project.

 Upfest is a truly democratic festival and they invite over 250 artists, most of them local, to participate.
 Large murals by renowned artists will be painted in the Bedminster neighborhood during the week leading up to the festival.
 Smaller works will be created during the festival in Greville Smyth Park.
 The park will also host music, food booths and a pop-up gallery selling artist prints.

-Upfest 2020 will run May 30th-June 1st.
+Upfest 2022 will likely run in June.
 Find more event information here.

 Nuart Festival: Aberdeen Scotland